mouseless/baked/unreleased.md

 - Inconsistent enum casing between response values and enum data, fixed
 - `OpenAPI` security definitions are not displayed on endpoints, fixed
 - Inputs does not emit ready for optional inputs, fixed
+- `ContextData` does not return target properties with `null` values, fixed

 ## Breaking Changes